Bankoga/golem/docs/catch_22/0_overview.md

 ## Afterword

 Thanks for reading!
 May your life always be interesting!

+Here is the repo for the code: https://github.com/Bankoga/golem

 NOTE: All things are subject to change.
 It is beyond my capability to determine how this has all taken shape, or will take shape; my choices my carry along with whatever that entails.
 Logic has guided me here, and logic will carry me the rest of the way.
 In logic do I believe.